MicrosoftDocs/dynamics-365-fraud-protection/content/case-management-overview.md

 - [Routing rules](#routing-rules)
 - [Transaction review](#transaction-review)

-Note: The [Device fingerprinting](assessment-create-new.md#device-fingerprinting-template) template does not case management.
+Note: The [Device fingerprinting](assessment-create-new.md#device-fingerprinting-template) template does not support case management.
 All other [Assessment templates](assessment-create-new.md#assessment-wizard-select-template) support case management, except for its reporting capabilities.

 ## Cases